Mit-Shah05/Hypermarket-System/README.md

 - `place_order.php`: Handles order storage in the database.
 - `view_cart.php`: Displays session-based cart.

----

-## 🧪 How to Run

-1. Clone the repository.
-2. Import `hypermarketdb.sql` into your local MySQL server.
-3. Set up Apache and PHP (XAMPP or WAMP).
-4. Place files in the `htdocs` directory.
-5. Start Apache and MySQL via control panel.
-6. Access the app via `localhost/hypermarket`.

 Tech Stack
 - **Frontend**: HTML, CSS
 - **Backend**: PHP